patrickodacre/learn-programming-with-odin/part-001/readme.md

 Before we start, we must go over a few new terms.

+* Package - a collection of .odin files within a given folder in your program.
+* Function - a construct that wraps or contains a set of instructions for the computer.
+* Program Entry Point - the first function ran or called by the computer when executing your program.

 ## Package

 A Package is a folder or directory that contains .odin files for your program.